google-deepmind/pycolab/README.md

      xterm on linux).
 (Avoid screen/tmux for now---just the terminal, please.)
   2. set the terminal type to `xterm-256color` (usually, you do this by typing `export TERM=xterm-256color` at the command prompt).
   3. run the example games!
-One easy way is to cd to `pycolab/`'s parent directory and run python with the appropriate `PYTHONPATH` environment variable.
+One easy way is to cd to just above the `pycolab/` library directory (this is the root directory of the git repository or the distribution tarball, if you're using either of those) and run python with the appropriate `PYTHONPATH` environment variable.
 Example command line for `bash`-like shells:
      `PYTHONPATH=. python -B pycolab/examples/scrolly_maze.py`.

 ## Okay, install some dependencies first.